YANFARTECH/yanfartech.github.io/README.md

 # yanfartech.github.io
 A website

-YANFAR(pronounced /'j√¶nf…ë:r/) is an IOT products + solutions provider.
-Its name is a recursive acronym for "YANFAR Are Never Forget All Responsibilities".
+YANFAR(pronounced /?j?nf®ª?r/) is an IOT products + solutions provider.
+Its name is a recursive acronym for "YANFAR Are Nice For Amazing Research".